jamowei/webapp/README.md

 docker run --name ${NAME} -dt --rm --init -p ${PORT}:3000 ${NAME}:latest
 ```

+Alternatively, you can also use `docker compose up` to start the container,
+by using the `docker-compose.yaml`.

 # 🐋 Stop Docker App
 Just run `make stop` or following commands
 ```
 docker container stop ${NAME}
 ```

+# Run on Kubernetes with Helm
+There is also a helm chart provided under `./helm` directory.

 # ⚙️ Github Release + Package
 Whenever a commit gets pushed to the `main` branch a workflow gets triggered, which builds the app.